 Respected Accredited Sports Dietitian, presenter, educator and author Julie Meek, has been passionate about raising bowel cancer awareness ever since her father was diagnosed with the disease.

-"When Dad was diagnosed with bowel cancer, the overwhelming feeling was of utter disbelief because he'd always eaten very healthily but, of course, there are other factors such as genetics and physical activity," she said.
+"When Dad was diagnosed, the overwhelming feeling was of utter disbelief because he'd always eaten very healthily but, of course, there are other factors such as genetics and physical activity," Julie said.

-"Awareness is crucial because it's estimated changes to diet – such as boosting dietary fibre intake, and reducing red meat and processed food consumption – and physical activity could reduce the incidence of bowel cancer by up to 75 per cent," she added.
+"Awareness is crucial because it's estimated changes to physical activity and diet – such as boosting dietary fibre intake and reducing red meat and processed food consumption – could reduce the incidence of bowel cancer by up to 75 per cent," she added.